The Quiet Earth (film): Analysis

 The precise meaning of the final scene is left to the audience.
 In his commentary on the Umbrella Entertainment DVD release, writer/producer Sam Pillsbury states, "...we all thought it was quite simple; I mean, our intention was just that, what happened was, he died at the moment of the effect for a second time and he's now found himself in another world, what the hell's he gonna do...", he then says, more or less jokingly, that director Geoff Murphy being "a Catholic or lapsed Catholic, [it] may well have been something to do with purgatory, and y'know, you being trapped in cyclical and going back into having to relive your thing until you work out your karma, [something; possibly 'if I'm not'] mixing my metaphors; anyway, enigmatic is good, I think, to a certain extent..."

 Reception

 Walter Goodman of The New York Times wrote, "...it's easy to watch most of the time and never positively painful."
 Variety wrote, "One of New Zealand's top directors, Geoff Murphy has taken a man-alone theme and turned it imaginatively to strong and refreshing effect in The Quiet Earth."
 Sheila Benson of the Los Angeles Times called Lawrence's screen presence "electrifying".

 It has since become a cult film.
-In 2014, astrophysicist Neil deGrasse Tyson named it one of his favorite science fiction films.
+In 2014, astrophysicist Neil deGrasse Tyson named it one of his favourite science fiction films.
 The film placed tenth in a 2014 public poll by Stuff.co.nz of the best New Zealand films of all time.